hwangsaeul/hwangsae/README.md

 There are two modules for handling SRT streaming.

 #### Relay
 Hwangsae Relay performs the SRT relay.
-Edge devices send one SRT streaming to Relay which then can be consumed by N different SRT sinks.
+Edge devices send one SRT stream to Relay which then can be consumed by N different SRT sinks.
+It uses:

+*   [**chamge**](https://github.com/hwangsaeul/chamge): to register to the message broker and receive messages
+*   [**gaeugli**](https://github.com/hwangsaeul/gaeguli): to handle the SRT streaming

 #### Recorder
 Hwangsae Recorder allows the system to record streaming from an Edge device via the Hwangsae Relay.